ruggeri/tech-notes/randos/automotive/engines/engine-configurations.md

   - Low center of gravity.
   - Danger to the cylinders in a collision.
   - I believe that shaft drive is more attractive in this configuration.
 - Cylinder firing is offset by 360deg.
-This gives even power.
+This gives even power with 180deg silence between combustion.
 - No net force, so primary reciprocating balance is perfect.
   - But there is some rocking (rotating imbalance), similar to the 180deg twin, because of the distance between crank pins.